openmaptiles/www.openmaptiles.org/terms.md

 Consider the time necessary for the task and the required infrastructure costs (e.g. generating the planet on Amazon may get you a bill for up to a thousand dollars)

-2) Purchase "World production package" or "Area extract" which includes:
+2) Purchase [World production package](https://openmaptiles.com/production-package/) or [Area extract](https://openmaptiles.com/extracts/) which includes:

  - the right to use our prepared OpenStreetMap data packages in your products
- - always latest OpenStreetMap data
+ - derived from latest OpenStreetMap data
- - curated ready-to-use map tiles for your products
- - global hill shading tileset
+ - global hill shading raster tileset
- - global contour lines tileset
+ - global contour lines vector tileset